robocomp/LearnBlock/learnbot_dsl/description.md

 ## Installation

+Before installing LearnBlock, some dependencies must be satisfied as follows:

+    sudo apt install cmake

-To use all the features of LearnBlock, you will need to install additional software by executing the following command:
+To use all the features of LearnBlock, you will also need to install additional software by executing the following command:

     sudo apt install python3-zeroc-ice